 Stock Music track: Clown-O-Rama

-Snappy, bombastic and fun, this comedy track sets a mood where mayhem, comical disaster, slapstick pranks are easily invoked.
+Snappy, bombastic and fun, this comedy music track sets a mood where mayhem, comical disaster, slapstick pranks are easily invoked.
 Banjo, acoustic guitar, double bass, tack piano and light drums create a pushing rhythm the for the rowdy trumpets, trombone and clarinet to springboard from.
-This track is an excellent fit for all types of comedy, cooking and children’s shows.
+This music track is an excellent fit for all types of comedy, cooking and children’s shows.

 John Francis Jorgensen, aka John Starcluster, is a music producer and performing artist.
 His music has been placed all over the American TV/Cable universe for the last 5 years: The Young and The Restless, Ellen, Tyra Banks, American Pickers, Real Housewives of Miami, E News Daily, America’s Next Top Model, WWE Monday Night Raw, Toddlers in Tiaras, and the list goes on.